MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-manage-project-supplies.md

 If you already know which supplies you need to replenish for a project, you can create a purchase order.
 To learn more, go to [To manually purchase items or services for a project](#to-manually-purchase-items-or-services-for-a-project).

-However, if you aren't sure what you're missing, [!INCLUDE [prod_short](includes/prod_short.md)] can help.
-You can create a purchase order directly from a project, and [!INCLUDE [prod_short](includes/prod_short.md)] will list all items, and show whether they're available or unavailable.
-You can adjust the quantities on the lines.
+However, if you aren't sure what you're missing, you can use a semi-automated process where you create a purchase order directly from a project. [!INCLUDE [prod_short](includes/prod_short.md)] helps by listing all items and shows whether they're available or unavailable.
+You can adjust the quantities to replenish on the lines.

-This process creates a purchase order for each vendor from which you purchase the items on the project, including any quantity changes that you made on the **Create Purchase Orders** page.
+The semi-automated process creates a purchase order for each vendor from which you purchase the items on the project, including any quantity changes that you made on the **Create Purchase Orders** page.
 You can continue to process the purchase order or orders, for example, by editing or adding purchase order lines.

 Later, you can review the purchase lines linked to the project either from the **Project Card** page or **Project Planning Lines** by choosing the **Purchase Lines** action.

 > [!NOTE]
-> As in other cases that involve advanced inventory processes, such as reservation, warehousing, and assemble-to-order, the project's status must be **Open** and the **Apply Usage** toggle must be selected.
+> As in other cases that involve advanced inventory processes, such as reservation, warehousing, and assemble-to-order, the project's status must be **Open** and the **Apply Usage Link** toggle must be turned on.

-### To use a semi-automated replenishment process for a project
+### Use a semi-automated replenishment process for a project

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Invoices**, and then choose the related link.
 2. Open a project that you want to purchase items for.
 3. Choose the **Create Purchase Orders** action.
 4. The **Create Purchase Orders** page opens and shows a line for each item on the project.
 Lines for both fully available quantities and unavailable quantities show by default.
 To show only unavailable quantities, choose the **Show Unavailable** action.
 5. The **Quantity to Purchase** field contains the unavailable quantity.
-To purchase a different quantity, edit the value in the field.
-You can also turn on the **Reserve** toggle if you want to reserve the quantity on the purchase line against demand.
+To purchase a different quantity, edit the value in the field. <!--You can also turn on the **Reserve** toggle if you want to reserve the quantity on the purchase line against demand.
+I DON'T SEE THIS TOGGLE ON THE CREATE PURCHASE ORDERS PAGE-->

    > [!Note]
    > You can also change the **Quantity to Purchase** field on unavailable lines, even though they represent fully available quantities.